kbaseIncubator/relation_engine_incubator/delta_load_algorithm.md

 * `_to` uniquely defines the node where the edge terminates.
 It contains a `_key` value.
 * `from` contains the node `id` from which the edge originates.
 * `to` contains the node `id` where the edge terminates.
-* `version` is a string that denotes in which version the node first appeared.
+* `first_version` is a string that denotes in which version the edge first appeared.
+* `last_version` is a string that denotes in which version the edge last appeared.
 * `created` denotes the date, in unix epoch milliseconds, when the edge began to exist.
 * `expired`  denotes the date, in unix epoch milliseconds, when the edge ceased to exist.
 * `type` denotes the type of the edge - either `std` for an edge which is part of the taxonomy or